Assembly of European Regions

-The Assembly of European Regions (AER) is the largest independent network of regions in wider Europe.
+The Assembly of European Regions (AER) is the largest independent networking organization of regions in wider Europe.
 Bringing together regions from 25 countries and 15 interregional organizations, AER is a forum for interregional cooperation.

 Historical background

 On 15 June 1985, at Louvain-la-Neuve (Walloon Brabant), 47 Regions and 9 interregional organizations founded the Council of the Regions of Europe (CRE), which would later become the Assembly of European Regions in November 1987 at the second General meeting of the Regions of Europe in Brussels.

 The year 1985 was proclaimed by the United Nations as the International Youth Year.
 The same year AER launched its first programme, Eurodyssey, designed to promote and encourage youth mobility.

 In 1990, AER's Tabula Regionum Europae released the inaugural map depicting Europe not solely as a collection of countries but as regions.
 The following year, the principle of subsidiarity emerged as AER's flagship initiative, advocating for the involvement of regions in European and national decision-making.
 Its impact was swiftly recognized, culminating in its inclusion in the Maastricht Treaty of 1992.

 The creation of the Committee of the Regions (CoR) in 1994 and the Chamber of the Regions in the framework of the Congress of Local and Regional Authorities of Europe (CLRAE) in 1994, exemplified a victory for AER in advocating for the regions in Europe.

 In 1995, AER launched a campaign to promote regionalism in Europe.
 As a result, 300 AER members adopted in 1996 the Declaration on Regionalism in Europe immediately initializing a reference document for new and developing regions.